GarminFenix/PANTspringapi/README.md

 pushed from an external Flask service.
 It also synchronizes static site metadata on startup and exposes internal CRUD for site management.

+Developed by Ross Cochrane as part of a submission for MSc Software Development dissertation.
+Part of Pollution Avoidance Navigation Tool (PANT):
+Flask Pollution Data Generation Web Service
+Spring API (This)
+Flask API
+Flutter Front End

 ---

 ## Table of Contents